George Burwell Utley: Newberry Library and American Library Association President

 In 1920, after World War One had drawn to a conclusion, George Utley moved back to Chicago with the intention of resuming his duties as secretary of the American Library Association.
 It was at this time that "Mr. Edward L Ryerson from the Newberry Library, also located in Chicago, came to the American Library Association headquarters to recruit Utley.
 George Utley accepted a position as librarian of the Newberry Library."

 Utley resigned as secretary of the American Library Association and began his long career working as librarian of the renowned Newberry Library.
 Even though he had moved into his position with the Newberry Library it would not be the end of his days in prominence with the American Library Association.
 From 1922 to 1923 Utley was able to handle both his duties at the Newberry Library and served a term as president of the American Library Association.

 After his term as president of the American Library Association came to an end Utley served as president of the Illinois Library Association in 1925 and would focus his energies on the Newberry Library.
 Under Utley's direction the Newberry's "collection increased to one of 180,000 volumes of carefully chosen works in English and American literature and history."

 He was at Newberry until his retirement in 1942.
 Utley did not voluntarily retire but was caught up in a policy move by the Newberry Library's board of trustees.
 "The Board had passed a policy stating that all employees would be forced to retire when they reached the age of 65.
 At this time Utley was reaching his 65th year and was forced to step down from his post at the Newberry Library."

 At the time of his stepping down from the Newberry Library, Utley was very well known, and his retirement was even noted in the June 15, 1942, issue of Time.

-Upon retirement George Utley and his wife left Chicago and returned to his native Connecticut.
-He spent the next four years there until his death in Pleasant Valley on October 4, 1946.

 Author

 Utley's "research while writing papers on the Maryland Diocesan Library's rare books led him to write" his first published and perhaps best known work The Life and Times of Thomas John Claggett, First Bishop of Maryland and the First Bishop Consecrated in America.
 This title was first published in 1913 and is still in print.

-In 1926 Utley’s Fifty Years of the American Library Association was published by the American Library Association.
+In 1926 Utley's Fifty Years of the American Library Association was published by the American Library Association.

 In 1951, five years after his death, the American Library Association published Utley's The Librarians’ Conference of 1853.
 "Utley had not completely finished this work before his death and the book was edited and finished by Utley's nephew, Gilbert H. Doane, before it went to print."

+Personal life

+Utley married Lou Mabel Gilbert of Fairfield, Vermont, in 1901.

+Upon retirement George Utley and his wife left Chicago and returned to his native Connecticut.
+He spent the next four years there until his death.
+Utley died at his home in Pleasant Valley, Connecticut, on October 4, 1946.